baleshwar-mahto/map_entered_variable_simplification_python3/README.md

 If you see python version above 3 , you are ready to go .

-if you see python version 2.7 , install the the python 3 version from [here](https://www.python.org/downloads/)
+If you see python version 2.7 , install the the python 3 version from [here](https://www.python.org/downloads/)

 __On Windows__